StefaniakChristopher/GraphBuilder/README.md

 - Sendgrid API for sending emails
 - Charts.js for graph appearance
 - Docker for containerization
-- Helm for managing deployements in Kubernetes
+- Helm for managing deployments in Kubernetes
 - Observability platform including the following:
     - Prometheus
     - Grafana